Updated: Apr 27

 It's a second-in-the-month "blue" full moon on Halloween night 2020 this year!
 AND it's the first Halloween night full moon since 1944!
-So I'm shining some more moonlight on a fantastic page from my first weekly newsletter-featured Hot Vintage Cookbook ever, the Foodarama Party Book!!
-But now I'm filing it here under "Tips and Tricks" for Hallowe'en!
+So here are some great "Tips and Tricks" for Hallowe'en from the Foodarama Party Book!
 Or was that, Tricks or Treats?!
-Anyhoo, here's how to dish out some REAL Hallowe'en party magic out on that spooky day, thanks to Kelvinator!
+Anyhoo, here's how to dish out some REAL Hallowe'en party magic out on the spooky day, thanks to Kelvinator!

 It's hard to deny the amount of 1959 creativity oozing out of this page of the classic "Foodarama Party Book" from the Kelvinator Institute for Better Living.
 We should all aspire to this level of party "Swankienda!"